villesci/mhw_simulation_manuscript/README.md

 Finally, there are two folders.

 * data - .RDs files that are saved during computationally intensive sections of the analysis, so that they can be read in independent of running their origin code.
-These files are not necessary to replicate our results.
+These files are not necessary to replicate our results, but do make it much faster.
+Note that two .RDs files, merged_temp_tri.RDs and merged_temp_tri_ext.RDs, are not included in this folder due to their large size (5GB).
+If you want these .RDs files, and cannot render the code due to computational reasons, email Drew at drew.villeneuve@unh.edu

 * result_figs - folder for storing figures from analysis.